Warehouse Floor Plan: Optimizing Your Layout

 Testing Your Processes

-Even if everything looks perfect and makes complete sense on paper, your warehouse floor plan isn’t complete until it passes the testing phase.
-Testing allows you to apply the theoretical design of the warehouse floor plan to the kinds of real situations will encounter, uncovering possible flaws or opportunities for improvement before you fully commit.
+Even if everything looks perfect on paper, your warehouse floor plan isn’t complete until it passes testing.
+The testing phase applies the theoretical design of the warehouse floor plan to real situations you will encounter on the floor, uncovering possible flaws or opportunities for improvement before you fully commit.

-Simulation software can enable you to test workflows in a virtual environment, but the testing phase doesn’t always need to be overly complex or technical.
-Something as simple as practicing work functions within the warehouse or asking employees to act out the work processes while being observed can give you substantial insight into the effectiveness of your floor plan.
+Simulation software can enable you to test workflows in a virtual environment, but testing doesn’t always need to be overly complex or technical.
+Something as simple as practicing work functions within the warehouse or asking employees to act out the work processes while being observed can provide substantial insight into the effectiveness of your floor plan.

-Just be sure that you are running enough tests to be confident.
-Some areas (such as those that include heavy equipment) will be difficult to adjust once the warehouse is up and running.
-Triple-check these areas and processes so that you can be sure they are optimally arranged to support your goals.
+Be sure to run enough tests to be fully confident in the design.
+Some areas, such as those that include heavy equipment, will be difficult to adjust once the warehouse is up and running.
+Triple-check these areas and processes so you can be sure they are optimally arranged to support your goals.

 Conclusion